Jack Schwadron

 Jack Schwadron (February 10, 1927 – October 11, 2011) was an American businessman in retail.
-He started at Alexander's Department Store and went on to be president of E.J.
-Korvette, Klein Department Stores, and Best & Company.
+He started at Alexander's Department Store and went on to be president of E. J. Korvette, Klein Department Stores, and Best & Co..
 He worked closely with Arthur G. Cohen of Arlen Realty & Development Corporation in choosing locations for expansion of stores.

 Early life

 Schwadron was the son of Doris and Louis Schwadron, the co-founder of Alexander's.
-He lived with his first wife, Marilyn (née Hittner), and four children in Great Neck Estates and then moved to King's Point at 152 West Shore Road.
+He lived with his first wife, Marilyn (née Hittner), and four children in Great Neck Estates and then moved to Kings Point at 152 West Shore Road.
 In 1948, he graduated from the University of Miami.